 So what is a professional?
 Wikipedia explains the term this way:

 "A professional is a member of a profession or any person who earns their living from a specified activity.
-The term also describes the standards of education and training that prepare Future of the Professionsmembers of the profession with the particular knowledge and skills necessary to perform the role of that profession.
+The term also describes the standards of education and training that prepare members of the profession with the particular knowledge and skills necessary to perform the role of that profession.
 In addition, most professionals are subject to strict codes of conduct enshrining rigorous ethical and moral obligations.
 Professional standards of practice and ethics for a particular field are typically agreed upon and maintained through widely recognized professional associations."

 In their new book, The Future of the Professions, Richard and Daniel Susskind discuss how ever more powerful technology tools impact the future of most professionals, not just lawyers.
 As many of you know, Professor Richard Susskind has done extensive research and has written several books relating to the future of the legal profession.
 The father-son duo were guests on our Digital Edge podcast The Future of the Professions: An Interview with Richard and Daniel Susskind.